s4/docs/source/manual/client_adapter.rst

 TCP/IP sockets.
 Failure to do so may result in their connection being terminated by the adapter.

-Each event is a JSON-encoded map containing the following keys.
+Each event is a JSON-encoded map containing the following keys and values.

   ``stream``
       Name of stream on which the adapter received the event.